Poppy Program Action Plan 2017-2018

 · Distribute informational material and make it available to members.

-· Include the Legionnaires, Sons of the American Legion, American Legion Riders, Miss/Little Miss Poppy pageant winners and Junior members when organizing a poppy drive.
+· Include the Legionnaires, Sons of the American Legion, American Legion Riders, Little Miss Poppy pageant winners and Junior members when organizing a poppy drive.
 Encourage them to be active in the poppy program.

 · Contact local businesses for permission to distribute poppies on their premises.
 Permission is needed for liability purposes.
 Take necessary information, poppies and/or cans to these businesses.
 Give poppies to staff to wear during the poppy promotion.
 Send a thank you to businesses that allow distribution.